getgrav/grav-learn/pages/03.themes/04.theme-vars/docs.md

 ### header object

-The header object is an alias for `page.headers()` of the original page.
+The header object is an alias for `page.header()` of the original page.
 It's a convenient way to access the original page headers when you are looping through other `page` objects of child pages or collections.

 ### content object